Studying the relationships between fungi, knowledge, environments and societies.

 Announcement

-The Ethnomycological Society of Geneva lays the foundations for a space dedicated to the relationships between fungi, cultures and societies.
+The Société ethnomycologique de Genève lays the foundations for a space dedicated to the relationships between fungi, knowledge, environments and societies.

 Read more →